jupyter-server/jupyter_server/docs/source/operators/security.rst

 Identity Providers
 ******************

-The :class:`.IdentityProvider` class is responsible for the "authentication" step, identifying the user making the request, and constructing information about them.
+The :class:`jupyter_server.auth.IdentityProvider` class is responsible for the "authentication" step, identifying the user making the request, and constructing information about them.